mftb0/cbxv/docs/index.md

 # cbxv user manual

 ## tl;dr - Quickstart
-Open the archive (.tar.gz, .zip, .dmg), usually by dobule-clicking on it
+Open the cbxv archive (.tar.gz, .zip, .dmg), usually by dobule-clicking on it

 Locate the executable (cbxv, cbxv.exe, cbxv.app), double-click on it